© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dewley Hill round barrow and associated features, 350m north west of Dewley Farm is a scheduled monument protected by Historic England under reference 1018678.
 View the official record →

-Dewley Hill round barrow is a Bronze Age funerary monument located in Northumberland, approximately 350 metres north-west of Dewley Farm.
+Dewley Hill round barrow is a Bronze Age burial mound located approximately 350 metres north-west of Dewley Farm in Northumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018678.

 Dewley Hill round barrow and associated features, 350m north west of Dewley Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018678.